RedisLabs/redis-enterprise-k8s-docs/README.md

 in order to connect to the web console the port-forward or load balancer can be used.

 First, extract the username and password from the secret:
-1. Switch to the namespace with the Redis Enterprise Cluster via the command below, replace <namespace> with the relevant namespace:
+1. Switch to the namespace with the Redis Enterprise Cluster via the command below (replace <namespace> with the relevant namespace):
 ```bash
     kubectl config set-context --current --namespace=<namespace>
 ```